sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

   - [Dashboard configuration](#dashboard-configuration-flags)
   - [Datastore and cluster configuration](#datastore-and-cluster-configuration-flags)

-## How does the backend work?

 The Sensu backend is a service that manages check requests and event data.
-You can run the backend as a standalone service, but running a cluster of backends makes Sensu more highly available, reliable, and durable.
-Every Sensu backend includes:

-- Integrated transport for scheduling checks using subscriptions
-- Embedded [etcd][2] datastore for storing configuration and state
-- Event processing pipeline
-- [Sensu dashboard][6]
-- Sensu API
-- `sensu-backend` CLI tool
+Every Sensu backend includes an integrated transport for scheduling checks using subscriptions, an event processing pipeline that applies filters, mutators, and handlers, an embedded [etcd][2] datastore for storing configuration and state, a Sensu API, [Sensu dashboard][6], and `sensu-backend` command-line tool.

+_NOTE: The commands in this reference may require administrative privileges or use of `sudo`._

 ### Check scheduling